rwood/GcePSSession/README.md

 - **"PowerShell 6+ required"**: Install PowerShell 7+ for SSH remoting support
 - **"SSH connection failed"**: Verify SSH server is installed and configured on the VM

-## CI/CD Integration

-This project includes Azure Pipelines configuration for automated testing and module publishing.
-See `azure-pipelines.yml` for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.